Michael Saunders

 Michael Edward Brett Saunders (born November 19, 1986) is a Canadian former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Seattle Mariners, Toronto Blue Jays, and Philadelphia Phillies.

-He was nicknamed "the Condor" by Dave Sims, who attributed the origin of it to Lee Tinsley.
-And also, "Captain Canada".
+He was nicknamed "the Condor" by Mariners coach Lee Tinsley as well as "Captain Canada".

 Amateur career

-Saunders started his baseball playing Little League Baseball in the Gordon Head Baseball Association, and was a member of Team Canada at the 1999 Little League World Series.
+Saunders started his baseball playing Little League Baseball in the Gordon Head Baseball Association and was part of the Canadian team at the 1999 Little League World Series.
 While attending Lambrick Park Secondary School in Victoria, British Columbia, Saunders played high school baseball for the Victoria Mariners of the British Columbia Premier Baseball League.
 He then played for the Tallahassee Community College Eagles prior to being drafted.